MikeFoto/demo-docker_swarm/README.md

 * change hosts.yml with your desired configuration .
 In each node #Cpus, memory and role can be configured

 * One private network is used (192.168.33.0/24 ).
-Change it if conflicts with existing ones.
+Change it (on Vagrantfile and hosts.yaml ) if conflicts with existing ones.

 # Dependencies